GenomeDK/genomedk-docs/newsletters/2022-winter/index.rst

 We're now on social media as `@GenomeDK_AU <https://twitter.com/GenomeDK_AU>`_ -
 on Twitter.
 Follow us for casual status updates and other HPC-related content.
-Let us know if you have content ideas!
+Get in touch if you have ideas for content or users, projects or research we should feature.

 ISO 27001-compliance
 --------------------